SammyLord/freekaos/README.md

 ## Current Status & Next Steps

-Core functionality for global chat, user lists, administration, federated WebRTC calls, basic guild features (creation, channels, chat, intra-instance invites), and Direct Messages (DMs) with call integration is implemented.
+Core functionality for global chat, user lists, administration, federated WebRTC calls, basic guild features (creation, channels, chat, intra-instance invites), Direct Messages (DMs) with call integration and unread indicators, and a dynamic peer discovery mechanism is implemented.
 The UI has undergone an initial refresh for better consistency and appearance.

 The immediate next steps involve:
-*   Thorough testing of all features, especially federated DMs, calls from DMs, and guild interactions across instances.
+*   Thorough testing of all features, especially federated DMs, calls from DMs, guild interactions, and dynamic peer discovery across instances.
-*   Refining UI/UX elements, particularly for DM notifications (e.g., unread indicators) and guild owner controls.
+*   Refining UI/UX elements, particularly for guild owner controls.

 Further development could include:
 *   User accounts with persistent identities (beyond session-based usernames).
 *   Full federation of guild structures (creation, deletion, channel changes) and memberships, including federated guild invites.
 *   More robust error handling and UI/UX improvements across all features.
 *   Encryption for messages and calls.
-*   A more dynamic peer discovery mechanism instead of a manual `peer_list.txt`.
 *   Support for file sharing in DMs and guild channels.
 *   Rich text formatting in messages.